 See Frequently Asked Questions section for more information.

 Resources related to the tool

-- For ideas of how development projects might use digital solutions see the Digital Strategy of the Federal Ministry of Economic Cooperation and Development, and this overview of Digital Tools
+- For ideas of how development projects might use digital solutions see the digital strategy of the Federal Ministry of Economic Cooperation and Development, and this overview of technologies and political initiatives.

 - For more on human rights impact assessments, see DIHR Guidance on Human Rights Impact Assessment of Digital Activities

-- For more on a human rights-based approach, see DIHR e-learning
+- For more on a human rights-based approach and digitalization, see Sida’s Technical Note.